 As a mother to two young children, and a passionate supporter of our environment, I feel fortunate to have a voice in regional decision making.
 Having worked on complex global health issues for more than ten years, I appreciate the opportunity to now apply my global expertise to local issues and to have a voice in how we grow and what we prioritize as a region.

-For the past year I have served as the Electoral Area A Director on Metro Vancouver’s Board of Directors, and on the Mayors’ Council for Regional Transportation, as well as a number of boards and committees.
+For the past two years I have served as the Electoral Area A Director on Metro Vancouver’s Board of Directors, and on the Mayors’ Council for Regional Transportation, as well as a number of boards and committees.

 I approach my decisions and policy making from a social justice and climate lens, and am passionate about issues such as climate action, affordability, reconciliation, and creating a livable region for my children’s and their children’s generations.
 At a more local level, I enjoy facilitating ideas from neighbours and local groups that will make our communities even better.
 I work hard to create and foster a strong sense of connectedness amount residents, and use my role to help organize events within the community.

 Through my role as EAA Director, I do my best to understand and prioritize the needs of various communities that make up Electoral Area A, and be an effective advocate at the regional decision-making bodies (Metro Vancouver and the Mayors’ Council on Regional Transportation).
 Feel free to contact me at areaajen@gmail..com